 - 9.1 A parent or any other person (the complainant) can raise an initial concern with a member of staff at the school or in writing or by telephone.
 They can be made on behalf of a complainant by a third party, provided appropriate consent is given by the complainant.
 The member of staff will take note and seek to identify the outcome that the complainant would hope to achieve and/or a resolution. - 9.2 If the member of staff first contacted cannot immediately deal with the matter, s/he will make a clear note of the date, name, contact address or phone number and will agree a timescale for contact to be made with the complainant (normally 3 working school days).
 The member of staff will notify the headteacher or Family Liaison Officer, who will follow up with the member of staff or pass the details to another appropriate member of staff for action and to make contact with the complainant within the agreed timescale. - 9.3 The school will respect the views of a complainant who indicates that he/she would have difficulty in discussing a concern with a particular member of staff. - 9.4 Similarly, if a member of staff directly involved feels too compromised to deal with a concern, the headteacher or Family Liaison Officer (FLO) can refer the complainant, with the approval of the compromised member of staff, to another member of staff.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern confidentially, objectively and impartially is crucial. - 9.5 The member of staff dealing with the concern will seek to reach a resolution and/or provide a response within 10 working school days.
 If this is not achieved, the complainant will be given a copy of the school complaints procedure and asked to complete the school complaints form (Appendix A) and to return this to the headteacher or FLO within 10 working school days.
-If the complainant is unable to complete the form, an alternative means of submitting the complaint (including the nature of the complaint and the desired outcome) will be agreed. - 9.6 The complainant is requested to contact the school within 10 school working days to let them know if s/he is satisfied with the outcome or if they wish to proceed to Stage One in this policy.
-If the school doesn't hear from the complainant within this time, the school will assume that the complainant is satisfied with the response.
+If the complainant is unable to complete the form, an alternative means of submitting the complaint (including the nature of the complaint and the desired outcome) will be agreed.

-9.7 If the first approach is made to a governor, the governor must refer the complainant to the Complaints Policy (or to the Chair of Governors if the concern is about the headteacher or a governor) and advise them about the procedure.
+9.6 If the first approach is made to a governor, the governor must refer the complainant to the Complaints Policy (or to the Chair of Governors if the concern is about the headteacher or a governor) and advise them about the procedure.
 Governors must not act unilaterally on an individual concern or complaint outside the formal procedure or be involved at the early stages in case they are needed to sit on a panel at a later stage of the procedure.